Early Years

 Specific areas: Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

 It’s important to note that none of these areas can be delivered in isolation from the others.
 They are equally important and depend on each other.
-All areas are delivered through a balance of adult led and child initiated activities.
+All areas are delivered through a balance of adult-led and child-initiated activities.
 Through play and practical experiences children learn about the world and their place in it.

 We recognise that all children develop and learn at different rates and so our EYFS curriculum is designed flexibly to meet the needs of all individuals.
-We support individual learning through our skillful interactions and observations which lead to detailed next step planning.
+We support individual learning through our skilful interactions and observations which lead to detailed next step planning.

 A Unique Child